-where $\Delta ln(y{i,t})$ is the growth rate of firm i's net capital stock, α_i is a firm fixed effect, mp_t is our measure of the monetary policy shock, $GSCPI{t-1}$ is the Global Supply Chain Pressure Index, and $Z{i,t-1}$ is a vector of firm-level control variables.15 Similar to our local projection specification in equation (2), the main objects of interest in Equation (4) are the coefficients on mp_t and $GSCPI_t mp_t$, here denoted as β and δ .
+where $\Delta ln(y{i,t})$ is the growth rate of firm i's net capital stock, α_i is a firm fixed effect, mp_t is our measure of the monetary policy shock, $GSCPI{t-1}$ is the Global Supply Chain Pressure Index, and $Z{i,t-1}$ is a vector of firm-level control variables.19 Similar to our local projection specification in Equation (2), the main objects of interest in Equation (4) are the coefficients on mp_t and $GSCPI_t mp_t$, here denoted as β and δ .
 They represent the effect of a contractionary monetary policy shock on firm investment when supply chain pressures are normal and the additional effect when pressures are elevated.
 Summary statistics for the firm-level variables used in the estimation are presented in Appendix Table A.1.

 Table 2 shows results from estimating Equation (4).
-For the full sample (Column 1), we find that firms decrease their investment following a contractionary monetary policy shock by almost 0.6 percentage points.
+For the full sample (Column 1), we find that firms decrease their investment following a contractionary monetary policy shock by 0.7 percentage points.
 The coefficient is statistically significant at the one-percent level.
-However, when a monetary policy shock hits the economy during a period of elevated supply chain pressure, firms decrease their investment by an additional 1.1 percent points.
-This coefficient (δ) is statistically significant at the one-percent level and implies the average investment response to a monetary shock nearly triples when supply chain pressures are a standard deviation above average.
+However, when a monetary policy shock hits the economy during a period of elevated supply chain pressure, firms decrease their investment by an additional 1.6 percentage points.
+This coefficient (δ) is statistically significant at the one-percent level.
+This implies that the average investment response to a monetary shock more than triples when supply chain pressures are a standard deviation above average.

 The estimates in Column (1) suggest that investment across all firms becomes more sensitive to monetary policy under tight supply chain conditions.
 However, previous studies such as Gertler and Gilchrist (1994) and Cloyne et al. (2023) have documented an important dimension of firm heterogeneity, namely, that financially constrained firms have a greater sensitivity to monetary policy than firms that are relatively less constrained.
-If supply chain pressures exacerbate the effects of monetary policy by intensifying existing financial frictions, we would expect to observe a similar differential sensitivity in the tight supply chain state,
+If supply chain pressures exacerbate the effects of monetary policy by intensifying existing financial frictions, we would expect to observe a similar differential sensitivity in the tight supply chain state, i.e., that all firms become more sensitive to a monetary shock, but the increased sensitivity is larger for relatively more constrained firms.
+To investigate this expected heterogeneity, we require a measure of firm financial constraints.
+Hadlock and Pierce (2010) show that firm age and size are closely related to the degree to which a firm is financially constrained.
+Accordingly, we split our sample across these two dimensions and re-estimate Equation (4).